Film and Media Studies

 Obtain PPR

-If you want to show a copyrighted film in a public setting, you will need to contact one of these companies to obtain permission.
-Start with Swank.
+If you want to show a copyrighted film in a public setting, you will need to contact the company that holds copyright for the film; below are some of the most prominent film distributors that manage public licensing.